Cloud Ready Solutions

 Infrastructure independenceFully independent.
 Keepit owns its data centres.Dependent on AWS.
 Outage risk correlates with AWS availability.

-RPO (backup frequency)3x daily (configurable)10-minute RPO for SaaS applications
+RPO (backup frequency)Every 12 hours (configurable)10-minute RPO for SaaS applications

 ImmutabilityMerkle tree (structural, cannot be disabled)Air-gapped immutable archives on AWS